R data.table and Apple M1 installation on Big Sur supporting openmp multithreading

 Perfomance tests

-Is it worth to migrate from Rosetta to native support?
-Difficulties with installation and supporting several lib directories considered to be as cons but outcome seems to be valuable.
-There are some benchmark results below.
+Is it worth migrating from Rosetta to native support?
+While there are difficulties with installation and managing several lib directories, the benefits appear to be valuable.
+Benchmark results are provided below.

 Hardware